danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 That’s where [Cucumber](https://cucumber.io/) comes in.
 By separating high-level intent from low-level implementation, Cucumber lets you write tests in plain language that developers, product managers, and future-you can all understand at a glance.
 In this post, I’ll walk through examples from a Rails app I built, the [Book Review Demo](https://github.com/danielabar/book_review_demo), to show how Cucumber can make your test suite more readable, maintainable, and enduring.

+This post assumes you are familiar with Ruby on Rails and have some experience writing system or feature tests, such as with RSpec and Capybara or similar tools.

 ## What Is Cucumber

 Cucumber is a testing tool that lets you describe application behavior in plain language.
 Unlike tools such as Capybara or Selenium, which control the browser directly, Cucumber sits *above* your browser automation stack.
 Its job isn’t to drive the browser, but to express what you want to test in a way that anyone on your team, technical or non technical, can read and understand.